Better Luck Tomorrow: Plot

-Ben Manibag is a stereotypical overachieving Asian American teenager in a wealthy Orange County suburb whose goals are to make his high school basketball team, get with his cheerleader crush Stephanie and to get into a prestigious Ivy League university.
-His perfectionism masks another side of his life, which is toilet-papering houses with his best friend Virgil and engaging in petty crime with Virgil's cousin, Han.
+High school junior Ben Manibag is an overachieving Asian American teenager living in an affluent suburb of Orange County, California.
+For the 2001–02 academic year, he sets goals to make his school's basketball team, date his cheerleader crush, Stephanie Vandergosh, and earn the grades necessary for admission to a prestigious Ivy League university.
+However, his perfectionism masks another side of his life: toilet-papering houses and engaging in petty crime alongside his rowdy best friend, Virgil Hu, and Virgil's carefree older cousin, Han Lue.

-Though Ben makes the basketball team, he ends up being mostly a benchwarmer.
-Through Daric Loo, senior valedictorian and president of nearly every student club, Ben gets involved in a school-wide cheat sheet operation.
-Daric pays Jesus, another student, to steal the tests from the school office, and Ben uses the tests to make cheat sheets which are then sold off to students.
-Ben brings Virgil and Han into the racket, and the four of them make a small fortune.
-Meanwhile, Ben finds himself competing with Steve Choe, a private school student and Stephanie's boyfriend, for Stephanie's affections.
-Steve discovers Ben's crush and offers to let him take Stephanie to the Winter Formal.
+Ben makes the basketball team, but is relegated to the bench.
+Daric Loo, the senior valedictorian and leader of the school's Academic Decathlon team, recruits Ben to participate in a schoolwide cheating operation.
+Daric pays another student, Jesus, to steal tests from the school office, which Ben uses to create cheat sheets sold to other students.
+Virgil and Han are brought into the scheme, earning the group a small fortune.
+Meanwhile, Ben finds himself competing with Steve Choe, a private school student and Stephanie's boyfriend, for her affection.
+After discovering Ben's crush, Steve offers to let him take Stephanie to the Winter Formal.

-The group's activities gradually escalate into more dangerous crimes, such as the theft of computer parts from the school and selling drugs.
-They become users themselves, with Ben developing a heavy cocaine habit.
-Feeling increasingly conflicted by the expectations others have of him, and horrified at waking up with a nosebleed due to his cocaine use, Ben decides to quit the group.
-He resumes his academic pursuits and begins spending more time with Stephanie.
-He eventually asks her to the formal, and she accepts.
+Ben, Virgil, Daric, and Han regularly spend time together, gradually escalating their money-making activities into more serious crimes, such as stealing school computer parts and selling drugs.
+After joining the Academic Decathlon team, whose members party and engage in substance use during practices, Ben develops a cocaine addiction.
+Feeling increasingly conflicted by others' expectations and disturbed after waking up with a cocaine-induced nosebleed, Ben withdraws socially.
+He resumes his former pursuits and spends more time with Stephanie, including at the Winter Formal dance, but remains frustrated by Steve's continued presence in her life.

-After the Winter Formal dance, Ben is lured back to his life of crime when Steve meets with Ben and tells him he has information on a possible score.
-The group is stunned when Steve reveals he wants them to rob his parents' house.
-Though Ben and Han are initially against it, Daric convinces the group this would be the perfect opportunity to teach the haughty Steve a lesson.
+At the Academic Decathlon national competition in Las Vegas, Ben decides to set aside his worries about Stephanie and reunite with his friends.
+The group spends their time drinking heavily, gambling in casinos, and having sex with a call girl.
+Upon returning from Las Vegas, they are contacted by Steve about a possible score, but are stunned to learn that he wants them to rob his own parents' unsupervised oceanside villa.
+Although Ben and Han are initially opposed to the idea, Daric convinces them that it would be the perfect opportunity to teach the indifferent Steve a lesson.

-On New Year's Eve, the four meet Steve at Jesus's house under the pretense of robbing Steve's parents, but Daric, Virgil and Han begin attacking Steve while Ben keeps watch outside.
-In the ensuing struggle, Steve gets Virgil's gun, which goes off.
-Ben runs in, and, seeing the gun in Steve's hand, beats Steve with a baseball bat.
-The group convinces Jesus to bury the body in his backyard for $300.
-Steve begins to twitch, revealing he's still alive, but Daric suffocates Steve with a gasoline-soaked rag while a tearful Virgil holds his arms back.
-Afterwards, the four go to a New Year's Eve party, where Ben and Stephanie kiss at midnight.
+On New Year's Eve, the four meet Steve at Jesus's home garage under the pretense of planning the robbery, but Daric, Virgil and Han suddenly attack him.
+During the ensuing struggle, Steve grabs Virgil's gun, which accidentally discharges.
+Ben rushes in, sees the gun in Steve's hand, and seemingly beats him to death with a baseball bat.
+The group convinces Jesus to bury the body in his backyard in exchange for $300.
+When a severely injured Steve begins to twitch, Daric suffocates him to death with a gasoline-soaked rag.
+Afterwards, the four attend a New Year's Eve party, where Ben and Stephanie kiss at midnight.